-This guide has all the information you need to claim your free TV licence at 75.
-A TV licence discount is available for the blind and those staying in residential care.
+This guide has all the information you need to claim your free TV Licence at 75.
+A TV Licence discount is available for the blind and the elderly who stay in residential care.

 A valid television licence covers everyone who is living at your address.
-Click here to apply for a free or short-term television licence online.
-You can also apply by telephone:
+Click here to apply for TV Licence online.
+You can also apply for a free or short-term licence by telephone:

 A discount of 50% is available for registered blind individuals.
 The same concession applies if you are living with someone who is blind.

 But, the licence must get issued in the name of the blind person.
 In this case, the licence holder may need to get it transferred by contacting the TV Licensing Department.

 Send all this information when you apply by post to TV Licensing:

 Blind Concession Group